MarynaMartseniuk/SVG-Logo-Maker-ch10/README.md

 ### To run test:
 1. go to the folder with the code;
 2. first run "npm i" to install Jest package in a Command Line;
-3. second run "node run test";
+3. second run "npm run test";
 4. the esults of tests will appear in a Command Line.